anmolahuja03/Data-Structures-Algorithms/2-Mathematics/README.md

 - 2 and 3 are only consecutive numbers that are prime
 - Every prime number can be written as 6b+1 or 6n-1, except 2 and 3 where n is a natural number
-- **GoldBach Conjecture :** Every integer greater than 2 can be expressed as the sum of two primes
+- **GoldBach's Conjecture :** Every even whole number greater than 2 can be expressed as the sum of two primes

 ## Important theorems used in questions -